 Hawker culture is quintessentially Singaporean.
 It connects us to our families and our home, and is often the first go-to place after a long trip away.
 It is enjoyed by people of all races, faiths, family backgrounds and walks of life. – Grace Fu (Minister for Culture, Community and Youth, 2018)

 Hawker culture is not new in Singapore’s history.
 Street hawkers had flourished since British colonial days, and continued to thrive even under Japanese Occupation, all the way till early post-independence.

 Although street hawkers have been licensed since 1932, the government realised in the 1970s that it was important to regulate hawkers based on their location to prevent overcrowding.
 Following the formation of public housing estates, hawker centres were created within these neighbourhoods to provide an affordable variety of food for the masses.

 Hawker centres soon became the backdrop of a multi-ethnic landscape.
 They were communal spaces where people of all ethnicities gathered to try foods from diverse cultures.
-In March 2019, Singapore decided to nominate this distinctive Singaporean culture for intangible heritage listing under the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+In 2020, hawker culture in Singapore was inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 If the movement towards separate community enclaves continues for another ten or twenty years, we would be back to here we started before independence.
 Communal enclaves would be re-created.
 Living in separate enclaves, the different races would find fewer opportunities to inter-mingle and understand each other. – S. Dhanabalan (Minister for National Development, 1989)